gob1ingo/Browser-Dice-Roller/Chrome/README.md

 # Dice Roller Chrome Extension

-A simple Chrome extension that allows you to roll various types of dice (d4, d6, d8, d10, d12, d20, d100) with customizable quantities.
+This is the Chrome version of this extension.
+The extension allows you to roll various types of dice (d4, d6, d8, d10, d12, d20, d100) with customizable quantities.

 ## Features